SpokeRobotics/spoke-hub/cad-viewer.md

 permalink: /cad-viewer/
 ---

 This page hosts an interactive 3-D model viewer that uses [OpenCascade.js](https://ocjs.org/) to construct CAD geometry, exports it to GLB format, and displays it with Three.js.
+An embedded Ace editor allows you to experiment with the code and see what does what.
+If you need the model for anything else, you can export it to STEP, STL, or GLTF.

 {% include ocjs_init.html container_id="viewer" %}